eladsez/Weighted-directed-graphs/README.md

   3. Keep new route if it is shorter.
   4. Repeat (2-3) for all possible swaps. since in this assignment we are not required to return to the source node it's simplify the solution a bit.
-This algorithm is both faster, O(M*N^2) and produces better solutions.
-The intuition behind the algorithm is that swapping untangles routes that cross over itself.
+This algorithm is both faster, O(M*N^2) and produces better solutions then greedy algorithm.
+The intuition behind the algorithm is that swapping untangles routes that cross over itself (gets rid of circel's when posible).
 This swap algorithm performed much better than greedy; the path it drew looks similar to something a human might draw.

 <img align="center" width="500" src="2-opt.gif">